|Spring Semester II 2019 – Barcelona, Spain||click here for price||click here for dates||BSS2|

 Course offerings are subject to change.

-All students MUST get 2 additional (alternate) classes approved by their academic advisor, in addition to their top choices.
+All students MUST get 2 additional (alternate) classes approved by their home institution, in addition to their top choices.
 This is in case of changes in course availability or schedule conflicts.
 That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 ELISAVA will not process your registration unless you list at least 2 alternate courses.

 Track A – Students without a Design Background